This article gives you an insight on everything you need to know about pursuing a career in Life Science and Geography.

 Life science is a very important aspect of science that deals with life in general.
 Those in this aspect of science are involved with working in laboratories to help increase scientific understanding in areas such as genetics, fertility, plant life and the cause of disease development.

 This means that as one in this field, you will most likely be conducting vital research studies and experiments to help doctors diagnose illnesses and treat people in the best possible way.
-You could become a clinical biochemist and spend your time analysing blood, semen, and urine samples; You could also pursue a career as a toxicologist and investigate the effects of chemicals, drugs and other substances on humans; or you could become an embryologist and be required to use techniques such as IVF treatment to help people with infertility problems, etc. This is to mention but a few.
+You could become a clinical biochemist and spend your time analysing body related samples; You could also pursue a career as a toxicologist and investigate the effects of chemicals, drugs and other substances on humans; or you could become an embryologist and be required to use techniques such as IVF treatment to help people with infertility problems, etc. This is to mention but a few.

 As a life scientist, your daily responsibilities will vary depending on your area of specialization.
 However, in whatever line of work you choose to pursue, you will be spending the majority of your time conducting experiments as well as analysing your findings and presenting your conclusions to colleagues and medical experts.
 You may also be required to attend conferences on a regular basis to present your research papers to other scientists.